All about required minimum distributions (RMDs)

 Middle-aged gentleman and son cooking together in kitchen

-In 2020, the RMD rules changed from the age of 70½ to 72.
+In 2023, the RMD rules changed to age 73

 It’s good practice to check with the IRS for updates on required minimum distribution tables on at least an annual basis, as the details surrounding taxes, age, and value can change.

-If you’ve been able to save for retirement and put money away during your career years, it may benefit you to continue saving strategically after you reach retirement age.
+If you’ve been able to save for retirement and put money away during your career years, it may benefit you to continue saving strategically after you reach retirement age

-But you don’t have to wait until RMDs are required to redistribute some of your tax-qualified savings.
-You can purchase an annuity with some of your tax-qualified savings, which will give you lifetime income (in a manner similar to a traditional pension).
-You’ll owe taxes on the income, but you will not have to worry about RMDs on the money you have invested in the annuity.
-Additionally, if you’re concerned that you may need additional income in your later retirement years, you can use some of your tax-deferred savings to purchase a Qualified Longevity Annuity Contract (QLAC).
+Additionally, if you’re concerned that you may need additional income in your later retirement years, you can use some of your tax-deferred savings to purchase a Qualifying Longevity Annuity Contract (QLAC).
 RMDs are deferred on the money you invest in a QLAC, and payouts are not required until age 85.
 Your tax advisor can help you better understand the options you have.

-If you have children or younger loved ones, you can use RMD money to build your legacy and the estate that you plan to leave behind.
+If you have children or younger loved ones, you can use RMD money to build your legacy and the estate that you plan to leave behind

+This can include contributions to a retirement fund for someone else, purchasing a life insurance policy, or an education savings plan for your grandchildren.
+Planning how to use your RMDs can be a meaningful part of your overall financial strategy, offering ways to support your family and leave a lasting legacy.
 Your retirement can last for several decades, so it’s important to have a plan in place that will support your lifestyle and cover your expenses for the rest of your life.
 Retirement expenses can increase as you get older.

 Connect with a financial professional.